Definition of 5G

 5G Positioning Services provide location accuracy of up to 10cm, possible even for indoor use cases.

 5G Time Sensitive Networks ensure reliability and low latency by extending factory time sensitive networks to the mobile network.

 SCEF & NIDD introduce two new features: Non-IP data delivery (NIDD) reduces air bandwidth by removing the IP header.
 Service Capability Exposure Function (SCEF) offers a new REST API to access the NIDD data packets and exposes network data to allow IoT applications to do device monitoring among other things.
 SCEF and NIDD were introduced already before 5G.

 Many 5G new radio improvements will lead to further adoption of mobile communication.
 Use cases that previously required fixed-line communication can now be implemented with mobile connectivity.

-5G will be available worldwide in the next few years: Like with previous generations (2.5G, 3G, 4G/LET) mobile operators have already or are in the process of upgrading their networks to 5G.
-Wide 5G coverage is legally enforced by some governments: Purchased 5G frequency licenses require a certain coverage by a certain date.
+Like with previous generations (2.5G, 3G, 4G/LET) mobile operators are in the process of upgrading their networks to 5G.
+That begun on a large scale around 2019 and most urban areas have 5G coverage by now, while the coverage extension is still going on.
 For more information on 5G rollout worldwide see Wikipedia or .

 Relevance for IoT